 - Losing weight can reduce stress on the hip joint, resulting in less pain and increase functionality.

-Physiotherapist may use ice/hot fermentation combined with other therapeutic modalities to relief pain.
-Physiotherapist may use specific exercises, manual techniques to help increase range of motion and flexibility, as well as strengthen the muscles around hip and leg.
+Physiotherapists may use ice/hot fermentation combined with other therapeutic modalities to relieve pain.
+Physiotherapists may use specific exercises, manual techniques to help increase range of motion and flexibility, as well as strengthen the muscles around the hip and leg.
 The physiotherapist helps develop an individualized exercise program that meets the lifestyle of a patient.

 Using walking supports like a cane, crutches, or a walker can improve mobility and independence.